-First reading of bills
+Rule 79 First reading of bills

-During the first reading, a general debate shall be held only upon the recommendation of the Council of Elders or if, before the relevant item on the agenda is called, a parliamentary group or five per cent of the Members of the Bundestag present so demand or if a decision to this effect has been taken pursuant to Rule 80, paragraph (4).
+During the first reading, a general debate shall be held only upon the recommendation of the Council of Elders or if, before the relevant item on the agenda is called, a parliamentary group so demands or five per cent of the Members of the Bundestag, who shall be present, so demand or if a decision to this effect has been taken pursuant to Rule 80, paragraph (4).
 Only the basic principles of a bill shall be debated.
 Substantive motions may not be moved.

-Rule 80 Referral to a committee
+Referral to a committee